mh105/psychopy_exp_resting_state/readme.md

 # Resting state task
-Last edit: 08/12/2024
+Last edit: 08/17/2024

 ## Edit history
+- 08/17/2024 by Alex He - added more print messages during c-pod connection
-- 08/12/2024 by Alex He - revert to python 3.8 as pylink connection to EyeLink does not work correctly on 3.10
+- 08/12/2024 by Alex He - reverted to python 3.8 as pylink connection to EyeLink does not work correctly on 3.10
 - 08/04/2024 by Alex He - generated experiment scripts on python 3.10
 - 08/02/2024 by Alex He - upgraded to support PsychoPy 2024.2.1
 - 07/23/2024 by Alex He - upgraded to support PsychoPy 2024.2.0